Overview

 Objectives

-You’ll focus on stochastic modelling and simulation techniques and explore econometrics, asset pricing, risk management and key financial securities such as equities, fixed income products and derivatives.
+The post-graduate master's in Financial Mathematics programme focuses on stochastic modelling and simulation techniques, but also covers econometrics, asset pricing, risk management, and offers an introduction to key financial securities such as equities, fixed income products and derivatives.

-You’ll build vital programming skills in Python and Matlab during terms 1 and 2, and have the opportunity to learn other programming languages such as VBA or C as third term electives.
+You will be taught Python and Matlab during terms 1 and 2, and you will have the opportunity to learn other programming languages as part of our electives offering, such as VBA or C.

 Have a question about student experience at Bayes?